tendermint/fundraising/x/fundraising/spec/04_messages.md

-	PayingCoinDenom  string            // the denom that the auctioneer receives to raise funds VestingSchedules []VestingSchedule // the vesting schedules for the auction MaxExtendedRound uint32            // a maximum number of extended rounds ExtendedRate     sdk.Dec           // rate that determines if the auction needs another round, compared to the number of winning bidders at the previous end time.
+	PayingCoinDenom  string            // the denom that the auctioneer receives to raise funds VestingSchedules []VestingSchedule // the vesting schedules for the auction MaxExtendedRound uint32            // a maximum number of extended rounds ExtendedRate     sdk.Dec           // rate that determines if the auction needs another round, compared to the number of the matched bids at the previous end time.
 	StartTime        time.Time         // the start time of the auction EndTimes         []time.Time       // the end times of the auction }